SharpSync/docs/datasources/netsuite/markdown/netsuite-setup.md

 > https://`{companyId}`.app.netsuite.com/app/common/media/mediaitemfolders.nl?`folder=20149768`&whence=&cmid=...

 ## Upload SuiteApi

+If the previous page for the Suite API is unavailable - a copy can be found here: [Setting up Suite API](suite-api.md)

 If for some reason the website is unavailable, a copy of the Suite API zip file can be found here: [SuiteAPI-v2022.1.zip](SuiteApi.v2022.1.zip)
 Follow the steps in the SuiteApi setup
 ## Setup OAuth